Bam Adebayo NBA Playoffs Player Props: Heat vs. Knicks

-Bam Adebayo and the rest of the Miami Heat face the New York Knicks in the NBA Playoffs on Saturday, at 3:30 PM ET.
+The Miami Heat, Bam Adebayo included, will play at 7:30 PM on Monday versus the New York Knicks in the 2023 NBA Playoffs.

-Let's break down Adebayo's prop bets, and some stats and trends to help you make good wagers.
+Now let's break down Adebayo's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Bam Adebayo Prop Bets vs. the Knicks